-- 80. (1) This section applies where a traffic ticket relating to an offence has been fixed to a vehicle under section 79 above. - (2) Subject to subsection (3) below, if at the end of the suspended enforcement period, the prescribed fine has not been paid in accordance with this Law, a notice under this section may be served by the Commissioner on any person who appears to him to be the owner of the vehicle. - (3) A notice under this section, which shall be referred to in this Part as a "notice to owner" - - (a) must give particulars of the alleged offence and of the prescribed fine concerned, - (b) must state the period allowed for response to the notice, which shall not be less than twenty-one days from the date on which the notice is served, and - (c) must indicate that, if the prescribed fine is not paid before the end of that period, the person on whom the notice is served is asked to provide before the end of that period to the Commissioner a statement of ownership in the prescribed form. - (4) A person on whom a notice to owner is served may, before the end of the period allowed for response to the notice, either - - (a) give notice requesting a hearing in respect of the offence, or - (b) if - - he was not the driver of the vehicle at the time of the alleged offence, and a person purporting to be the driver wishes to give notice requesting a hearing in respect of the offence.
+- 84. (1) This section applies where a traffic ticket relating to an offence has been fixed to a vehicle under section 83. - (2) Subject to subsection (3), if, at the end of the suspended enforcement period, the prescribed fine has not been paid in accordance with this Law, a notice under this section may be served by the Commissioner on any person who appears to him to be the owner of the vehicle. - (3) A notice under this section, referred to in this Part as a "notice to owner", shall- - (a) give particulars of the alleged offence and of the prescribed fine concerned; - (b) state the period allowed for response to the notice, which shall not be less than twenty-one days from the date on which the notice is served; and - (c) indicate that, if the prescribed fine is not paid before the end of that period, the person on whom the notice is served is asked to provide before the end of that period to the Commissioner a statement of ownership in the prescribed form.

-provide, together with the statement of ownership requested in that notice, a statement of facts in the prescribed form, which shall operate as a notice requesting a hearing in respect of the offence given by the driver.
+- (4) Whoever a notice to owner is served on may, before the end of the period allowed for response to the notice, either- - (a) give notice requesting a hearing in respect of the offence; or - (b) if - (i) he was not the driver of the vehicle at the time of the alleged offence; and - (ii) a person purporting to be the driver wishes to give notice requesting a hearing in respect of the offence, provide, together with the statement of ownership requested in that notice, a statement of facts in the prescribed form, which shall operate as a notice requesting a hearing in respect of the offence given by the driver.